Gamma-Software/langfuse-docs/pages/docs/integrations/langchain/python.md

 - ChatModel: `on_chat_model_start`,
 - LLM: `on_llm_start`, `on_llm_end`, `on_llm_error`

 Missing some useful information/context in Langfuse?
-Join the [Discord](/discord) or share your feedback directly with us: feedback@langfuse.com
+Join the [Discord](/discord) or share your feedback directly with us: feedback@aiop.fr

 ## Notebook Setup